-As InterNACHI members, Chiefs Inspection Services must adhere to their Standards of Practice.
+As InterNACHI members, Chiefs Inspections Services must adhere to their Standards of Practice.
 Read through our inspection coverage areas below.
 For questions and more information, be sure to contact us today.

 Grading, drainage, siding and trim, sidewalks, driveways, doors, windows, lights, facia and soffits are all covered at the beginning of the inspection process

 The roof shingles, panels, gutters and downspouts, ventilation, penetrations, all flashings including the chimney area are inspected